janaHerzallah/LibraryManagmentSystem-ASP.NET-Core-Web-API-JWT-Authentication/README.md

 - Multiple branches support
 - JWT-based authentication and role-based authorization
 - PostgreSQL database integration
+- Excel Integration for data import/export using EEPlus

 ## Testing
 The application can be tested via Swagger, which supports: